CalCorbin/cacti-corral/README.md

 1. The player has two actions to use each week.
     1. Action options:
         1. Water the cactus.
-        1. Fertilize the cactus.
+        1. Fertilize the cactus with a pill.
-        1. Skip an action all together.
+        1. Turn on sun lamp.
-1. At the end of week 7, will your cactus be lush and beautiful?
-Or will it be pale and spikey?
+1. At the end of week 7, will your cactus be lush and 10 inches tall?
+Or will it be short and spikey?

 ## Installation
 1. Run `npm install`